mohammedtouheedpatelgithubcom/mohammedtouheedpatelgithubcom/README.md

 -->
 ### I'm currently learning java,html,css,javascript and android development.
 ### I'm currently working on building front end of websites and some basic android apps.
+### I wish to make good and responsive websites .Now currently learning python and Django framework to make up some backend knowledge.Wish to learn more in coming days.